-When using an RS232/485 converter, the type of flow control that is required will depend upon the needs of the converter.
-Some converters do not require any flow control and others will require RTS flow.
-Consult the converter's documentation to determine its flow requirements.
+When using an RS232/RS485 converter, the type of flow control that is required will depend upon the needs of the converter.
+Some converters do not require any flow control whereas others require RTS flow.
+Consult the converter's documentation in order to determine its flow requirements.
+An RS485 converter that provides automatic flow control is recommended.